dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 patternField          ::= ( identifier? ':' )? pattern
 ```

-A record pattern matches a record object destructures
+A record pattern matches a record object and destructures its fields.
+If the
-its fields.
-If the value isn't a record with the same shape as the pattern, then
+value isn't a record with the same shape as the pattern, then the match fails.
-the match fails.
-Otherwise, the field subpatterns are matched against the
+Otherwise, the field subpatterns are matched against the corresponding fields in
-corresponding fields in the record.
+the record.

 Field subpatterns can be in one of three forms: